 If you answered “yes” to four or more of these questions, then you might be ready to start your nonprofit.
 However, if you answered “no” to four or more, you will want complete more planning before you are ready to change the world.

 The above questions are common questions any nonprofit needs to answer.
-They cover the basic ground work and decisions that need to be made before you are ready to start your nonprofit.
-Some of the rationale behind these questions is provided below.
+They cover the basic groundwork and decisions that need to be made before you are ready to start your nonprofit.
+Some of the rationales behind these questions is provided below.

 1. Will you serve a “charitable class?”

-A charitable class is the group of people (or other, defined group such as endangered animals or wildlife habitat, i.e.) who can properly receive assistance or programming from charitable organizations.
+A charitable class is a group of people (or other, defined group such as endangered animals or wildlife habitat, i.e.) who can properly receive assistance or programming from charitable organizations.
 They have to be sufficiently large or indefinite so that aiding them provides a benefit for the community as a whole.
 An organization created and operated solely for the benefit of one person or one specific disaster event would generally not qualify for tax-exemption as a charitable organization.
 However, an organization created and operated to benefit all victims of a particular disaster type would qualify.
 Additionally, organizations created to operate a little league or run a local museum would also qualify.
 In the end, you must ensure that you are serving a “charitable class” or you will not be considered to be a proper charity.

 2. Do you have a charitable “program?”